-Kiermaier single in 10th, Rays end Jays’ 6-game win string
+Kiermaier singles in 10th, Rays end Jays’ 6-game win string

 INJURY SPIKE

 Rays RHP Charlie Morton (right shoulder inflammation) is not surprised by the rash of injuries in baseball.
-“I think a lot of people predicted this,” Morton said.
+“I think a lot of people predicted this,” he said.
 “It’s frustrating but I think we were aware of the risks coming into this year.”

 TRAINER’S ROOM